ellereeeee/blog-posts/2018-01-16 The Beginner's Guide to ReactJS part 7.md

 This code renders a form with a handler when the submit button is clicked.
 The handler prevents the default behavior of submit, gets the value of the input, gets the error message from the `getErrorMessage` prop on the `NameForm` component, and either alerts the error or a success with the input value.

 Validation of the input is done by the `getErrorMessage` prop on the `NameForm` component.
-This is done by assigning an arrow function takes the input value as an argument and checks the input with if statements.
+This is done by assigning an arrow function that takes the input value as an argument and checks the input with if statements.

-#### Managing State with the `onChange` prop
+#### Making a Conditional Submit Button

 We must first introduce state to make it dynamic.
 Add state after the beginning of the class body like this: